Orbital stability of plane waves in the Klein-Gordon equation against localized perturbations: Energy estimates

 \section{Energy estimates}

-In this section, we establish upper and lower bounds on the energy~\eqref{e:defenergy2}, which play a pivotal role in our stability argument.
-Expressing~\eqref{e:defenergy2} in $Z$-coordinates via~\eqref{e:def_zvariable} and~\eqref{e:defZ}, we arrive at the quantity
+In this section, we slightly modify the energy~\eqref{e:defenergy2} and establish upper and lower bounds, which play a pivotal role in our stability argument.
+Expressing~\eqref{e:defenergy2} in $Z$-coordinates via~\eqref{e:def_zvariable} and~\eqref{e:defZ} and correcting the integrand with $-2(k+c\omega) \theta_\infty'$, we arrive at the quantity

 where we recall that $U \in \cC^3\big([0,\infty),\RR\big)$ is given by~\eqref{defU}.
-Before showing that the energy is conserved and bounded from below, we first prove that it is bounded from above.
+The correction term is chosen so as to eliminate linear terms in $\theta_\infty'$ from the integrand, which need not be integrable under the sole assumption $\theta_\infty' \in L^2(\RR)$.
+Before showing that the energy is conserved and bounded from below, we first prove that it is indeed well-defined and bounded from above.

 \begin{lemma} Let $c \in (-1,1)$.
-There exists $C_1 > 0$ such that for each $\rho,\theta \in H^1(\RR,\RR)$, $z_1 \in H^1(\RR,\CC)$, $z_2 \in L^2(\RR,\CC)$, and $\theta_\infty \in \cC^1(\RR,\RR)$ satisfying $\theta_\infty' \in L^2(\RR)$, $(k+c\omega) \theta_\infty' \in L^1(\RR)$, and
+There exists $C_1 > 0$ such that for each $\rho,\theta \in H^1(\RR,\RR)$, $z_1 \in H^1(\RR,\CC)$, $z_2 \in L^2(\RR,\CC)$, and $\theta_\infty \in \cC^1(\RR,\RR)$ satisfying $\theta_\infty' \in L^2(\RR)$ and

 the energy $E(z_1,z_2)$ is well-defined and enjoys the upper bound

 \end{lemma} \begin{proof} We successively bound the three terms in the expression for $E$.
 First, using Young's inequality, we establish